ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Red Letters.md

 This one is written by Mr Worth Laude.
 His father worked for Herbert's father (Thomas Sinclair) between 1915 and 1918.
 He seemed to be a miner, and took a bunch of the Sinclair family secrets to his grave.
 But he heard a bunch of stories during conversations.
 He doesn't believe the stories, but wants to share them.

 # Number 2
 Addressed to just M (Mary?) from Caleb.
-Talks about being plans be set for a month or two from now
+Talks about being plans be set for a month or two from now.
+Talks about a "flexible" floorplan for a trial run, and that Herbert actually agree.
+Seems to be about the robbery at the museum.